-- A detailed plan showing the layout of the premises. - A menu or description of your proposed food handling processes. - Any other relevant details/particulars (such as the location and discharge point of any mechanical exhaust systems). - 2.
-Following these preliminary discussions, you should arrange an on-site appraisal of the premises with one of Council's Environmental Health Officers, before you secure your lease.
+- A detailed plan showing the layout of the premises (if lease has yet to be secured this may be provided later). - A schedule of finishes (specification of materials) to accompany your plan - A menu or description of your proposed food handling processes. - Any other relevant details/particulars (such as the location and discharge point of any mechanical exhaust systems). - 3.
+An Environmental Health Officer will then be in touch after the abovementioned information is provided.

-The advantage of this is that advice will be given on major internal fit-out and finishes required, (for example floors, walls, ceilings, mechanical exhaust etc.) to assist in your decision to secure the lease.
+At this point you will be able to ask advice from your Environmental Health Officer on major internal fit-out and finishes required, (for example floors, walls, ceilings, mechanical exhaust etc.)

-- 3. Ensure all other utilities (i.e. electricity, water, sewerage and gas) are contacted so that you comply with their particular standards / codes. - 4.
-Submit two (2) copies of the Structural Plans (including a schedule of finishes) to the Health Services Department with a completed copy of the Application for Plan Assessment form. - The structural plans must include floor plans and elevations drawn to scale, with details on ALL fixtures, equipment and finishes.
+- 4. Ensure all other utilities (i.e. electricity, water, sewerage and gas) are adequately connected so that you comply with their particular standards / codes. - 5.
+Submit any revision to the Structural Plans (including a schedule of finishes) to the Health Services Department - The structural plans must include floor plans and elevations drawn to scale, with details on ALL fixtures, equipment and finishes.
 Specifications on mechanical exhaust systems are also required.
 Mechanical exhaust systems must comply with Australian Standard 1668.
-Grease traps to be located externally unless otherwise approved by Health Services Unit. - The premises must comply with the Food Act 1984 and the FSANZ Food Standards Code.
-This includes the preparation and submission to Council of your Food Safety Program and Food Safety Supervisor's Certificate of Competency (applicable for Class 1 & 2 food premises only). - 5.
-Upon notification that your plans have been assessed and you have received the appropriate Town Planning and/or Building Permits (if required) you may commence works.
+Grease traps to be located externally unless otherwise approved by Health Services Unit.